 The College will continue to implement comprehensive cleaning and disinfection standards in accord with CDC and NYS Department of Health guidance, with specific requirements for laboratories and classrooms, computer laboratories, library, bathrooms, food pantry, dining areas and entrances.
 (See Reopening Plan, pp. 12-13; 15-18) The York College Buildings & Grounds department has conducted a comprehensive evaluation of the needs of various spaces in the College, working in collaboration with directors and chairs, to identify and execute space modifications as necessary to ensure appropriate social distancing measures may be carried out:

-- Signs and floor decals requiring that occupants maintain 6’-0” social distance are provided in all shared spaces.
+- Signs requiring that occupants maintain 6’-0” social distance are provided in all shared spaces.

 - Excess movable chairs and tables have been removed to limit gathering at waiting and cafeteria dining locations.

 - Signage and decals are being used to designate usable seating in areas with fixed furniture.